ahmadazharrivaldy/astro-modular/src/content/posts/create-persistent-volume-with-ceph-rbd/index.md

 ## Verify

-Make sure your persistent volume claim is bound and persistent volume automatically created
+Make sure that your persistent volume claim is bound and persisten volume is created automatically

 ```bash
 kubectl get pvc